The Borel monadic theory of order is decidable: Nesting Cantor sets

 \subsection{Computing uniform sums}

 The aim of this subsection is to prove computability of the coarse type of a uniform sum from the coarse types of its summands (\cref{unifcomp}).
-Let $P$ be an $(n+1)$-uniform coloring of $\C$ with $m$ colors and $D\subseteq\C$ be an $n$-uniform meager Cantor subset.
-For $\pi$ as in \cref{projcantorbij}, consider the following commutative diagram:
+Making the computation compatible with our choice to regard labelings $P\colon\C\to I$ as labelings $\R_\C(P)\colon\R\to I\amalg I\times I$ requires a fine grained analysis of the endpoints of jumps in nested Cantor sets.
+Let $P\colon\C\to I$ be an $(n+1)$-uniform $\mc B$-labeling and $D\subseteq\C$ be an $n$-uniformly labeled meager Cantor subset.
+For $\pi$ as in \cref{cantorquot}, consider the following commutative diagram: